tomByrer/gatsby-blog/lessons/05-create-a-home-layout-with-a-graphql-query-in-gatsby.md

 import React from "react"
 import { StaticQuery, graphql } from 'gatsby'
 ```
 The first 2 lines pull in 2 outside libs to help us create the home page.  `React` creates the HTML via JSX.
-The 2 other functiions are helpers to use the Markdown pages as a data base.
+The 2 other functiions are helpers to use the `cgatsby-config.js`'s export as a data source.

 At the bottom of the file:
 ```js